Scottsdale Schools with Design Programs

-This degree is designed for students interested in fashion industry careers, such as apparel designer, clothing constructor or pattern maker.
-Students study the skills and techniques used in these professions, as well draw and create their own apparel.
+This degree is designed for students interested in fashion industry careers, such as an apparel designer, clothing constructor or pattern maker.
+Students study the skills and techniques used in these professions, as well as draw and create their own apparel.
 The program also covers producing designs for clients.

 Associate in Applied Science in Interior Design

 Individuals interested in working entry-level jobs in the field might consider this program.
 Students take theoretical and hands-on courses, covering drafting, planning spaces, materials and business practices.
 They also build a design portfolio and complete a required internship.

 The art department at Scottsdale Community College can prepare students for careers in the design field.
 Students in design programs receive fundamental lessons in fine arts as well as hands-on design training.

 In this 40-credit program, students take courses in electronic music, music business and studio recording.
 They also take a series of digital audio workstation courses and complete an internship.
 Graduates can look for audio careers in multiple industries, including advertising, film and TV, theatre and radio.

 Associate of Arts in Fine Arts - Graphic Design

 This program emphasizes design principles, color theory and computer illustration.
 Required coursework focuses on topics like electronic publishing design, typography and 2-D computer design.
 Students utilize an array of page layout programs and computer illustration methods.

 Other School Options

 Students in the Scottsdale area can also consider a certificate program in web design at Glendale Community College, while Mesa Community College offers certificate programs in graphic design and Web design.
 Both schools are located within 20 miles of downtown Scottsdale.